Hurricane Nina (1957): Impact

 Despite the evacuations, Nina's closest approach to Hawaii was 120 miles away.
 However, it came close enough to bring winds and heavy rain to the islands.
 There were four deaths reported in connection to the storm.
 The first reported was on Oahu when Herman Palepana, a lineman in the Honolulu street department, was killed when he was electrocuted by a power line downed during Nina's passing.
 Soon after, a sampan called the Setsu Maru sent a distress call reporting that the boat was sinking 10 miles east of Niihau.
 Even though the Navy sent the submarine rescue vessel Couchal and conducted an air-seas search for the vessel, no trace of the sampan or the wreckage had been found.
 All three people aboard the boat were reported dead as a result.
-Another person in Hanapepe was injured when a tree came through a window in his house, causing minor forehead cuts.
+Another person in Hanapepe suffered a cut forehead from a tree that came through a window in his house.
 The phone lines to the county seat of Kauai County, Lihue, were broken during the hurricane.
 The Aloha Theater in Hanapepe had been flooded by up to three feet of water.
 Reports from the five major islands indicated that less than 50 homes had been damaged during the storm and roughly 12 of them being destroyed on Kauai alone.
 Another ship disaster occurred when the Greek freighter Margarita Chandris got caught in the storm's winds while heading to Honolulu from Kobe.
 A distress call from the ship described the ship as "out of control".
 The initial fears were that the winds from Nina would pull the ship closer to its center.
 These fears were made worse when the ship was found to be cargoless, making it easier to be moved by the waves.
 A later call said that the crew was unable to steer the ship.
 Three ships, the Rainier, the United States Coast Guard cutter Winnebago and the cargoliner President Monroe, were sent out to find and guide the Chandris to port.
 The Monroe finally found the freighter and guided it toward land until the Winnebago caught up.
 The cutter finally caught up to the Margarita Chandris and relieved the President Monroe and started planning to board and make repairs.
 Afterward, it was decided that the Margarita Chandris had enough fuel to drift into Honolulu alone.
 Nina's proximity also caused heavy rains, with 20.42 inches falling in Wainiha in 14 hours.
 Overall, Hurricane Nina was responsible for $100,000 in damages (1957 USD), mostly from heavy surf, some of which measured 35 feet high.